cortexsystems/cortex-app-tutorial/README.md

 - `name`: App names are unique identifiers.
 They are expected to follow the reverse domain name format.
 You can only use the domain names associated with your account.
 Cortex support can help you with your account setup.
 - `version`: App version number.
 Cortex apps follow [semantic versioning](http://semver.org/) and app versions become immutable once they are uploaded to Fleet.
 In other words, you can't upload the same app name / version pair twice.
 - `assets`: This section tells Fleet where to find app icons and screenshots.
-The icons and screenshots will be used on Fleet app store once you upload your app.
-The values you provide needs to resolve to real files otherwise Fleet will reject the app.
+The icons and screenshots will be used within the Fleet app store once you upload your app.
+The values you provide need to resolve to real files otherwise Fleet will reject the app.
 For instance, in this app's manifest, all of the assets are stored under the `app_assets` folder at the root level of the zip file.
-That is why the manifest uses the relative paths like `./app_assets/icon256.png`.
+That is why the manifest uses relative paths like `./app_assets/icon256.png`.
 You are free to store the assets anywhere in the zip file as long as the paths you provide are correct.
 - `parameters`: This section declares configuration parameters for the app.
-Parameters is a convinient way of modifying the app behavior at runtime.
-You can change parameter values at network and player level.
+Parameters are a convinient way of modifying the app behavior at runtime.
+You can change parameter values at the network and device level.
 Before starting your app, Cortex will compile and pass the final set of parameters to the app.
-For this application, we tell Cortex that this app uses `cortex.tutorial.duration` parameter.
+For this application, we tell Cortex that this app uses a `cortex.tutorial.duration` parameter.

 ## Project Setup
 This repository provides a good starting point to build Cortex apps.
 It uses some of the modern JavaScript development tools like `webpack` and `eslint`.
-Of course, you are free to set up the project the way you want as long as the final compiled application follows the restrictions outlined in the previous section.
+Of course, you are free to set up the project the way you want to as long as the final compiled application follows the restrictions outlined in the previous section.
 This project structure transpiles ES6 code and copies the necessary files like `manifest.json` and `CHANGELOG.md` to the final app build folder.
 It can also build the final app zip package ready to be uploaded to Fleet.

 Here is the directory structure of this project: